arabcoders/watchstate/FAQ.md

-Yes, if you have the required PHP version and the needed extensions. to run this tool you need the following `php8.1`, and `php8.1-fpm` and the following extensions `php8.1-pdo`, `php8.1-mbstring`, `php8.1-ctype`, `php8.1-curl`, `php8.1-sqlite3` and[composer](https://getcomposer.org/). once you have the required runtime dependencies, for first time run:
+Yes, if you have the required PHP version and the needed extensions. to run this tool you need the following `php8.1`, and `php8.1-fpm` and the following extensions `php8.1-pdo`, `php8.1-mbstring`, `php8.1-ctype`, `php8.1-curl`, `php8.1-sqlite3` and [composer](https://getcomposer.org/). once you have the required runtime dependencies, for first time run:

 ```bash